itsRamos/itsramos/README.md

 -->

-I'm a Test Enthusiast and enjoy writing Android apps on my free time.
+It's all about Testing and mobile apps here.